namuol/react-seamstress/WHY.md

 How does this work?

-`@HasDeclarativeStyles` ensures that styles are applied *in the order they are iterated over in the original style object*, meaning that "whatever comes last" always overrides what was described earlier.
+`@seamstress` ensures that styles are applied
+*in the order they are iterated over in the original style object*, meaning that "whatever comes last" always overrides what was described earlier -- as we'd expect.

 This behavior could also be expressed using `:composed:pseudo-selectors`: